dart-lang/sdk/runtime/vm/service/service.md

 The _addBreakpointAtEntry_ RPC is used to add a breakpoint at the entrypoint of some function.

-If no breakpoint is possible at the function entry, the _201_ (Cannot set breakpoint) error code is returned.
+If no breakpoint is possible at the function entry, the _102_ (Cannot add breakpoint) error code is returned.

 See [Breakpoint](#breakpoint).